A 5% booking fee applies online and over the phone. A £2 postage fee is charged where applicable

-Please note this event has been rescheduled from its original date of 30 September 2020, and 1 June 2021, due to COVID-19
+Please note this event has been rescheduled from September 2020 and June 2021.
+All tickets remain valid.

 Hailing from the archipelago of Orkney in Scotland, the contemporary composer and multi-instrumentalist Erland Cooper returns to its landscape and people as a source of inspiration for his new album Hether Blether.
 The album, named after a hidden island in folklore, looks to the past through the stories of the island and to the present and future through its people.